-- analysis of the relevant matters reported in the NFS relating to the activities and characteristics of the Group, in order to assess the reasonableness of the selection process used, in accordance with article 3 of the Decree and with the reporting standard adopted; - analysis and assessment of the criteria used to identify the consolidation area, in order to assess their compliance with the Decree;
+- Analysis of the relevant matters reported in the NFS in relation to the activities and characteristics of the Group, in order to assess the reasonableness of the selection process used, in accordance with article 3 of the Decree and with the reporting standard adopted; - Analysis and assessment of the criteria used to identify the consolidation perimeter, in order to assess their compliance with the Decree;

-- comparison of the financial information reported in the NFS with the information reported in the Group's consolidated financial statements; - 4. understanding of the following matters: - a. business and organisational model of the Group with reference to the management of the matters specified by article 3 of the Decree; - b. policies adopted by the Group with reference to the matters specified in article 3 of the Decree, actual results and related key performance indicators; - c. key risks generated and/or faced by the Group with reference to the matters specified in article 3 of the Decree.
+- 3. Comparison of the financial information reported in the NFS with the information reported in the Group's consolidated financial statements: - 4.
+Understanding of the following matters: - Business and organisational model of the Group with reference to the management of the matters specified in article 3 of the Decree; - b.
+Policies adopted by the Group with reference to the matters specified in article 3 of the Decree, actual results and related key performance indicators; - c.
+Key risks generated and/or faced by the Group with reference to the matters specified in article 3 of the Decree.

-With reference to those matters, we compared the information obtained with the information presented in the NFS and carried out the procedures described under point 5 a) below;
+With reference to those matters, we compared the information obtained with the information presented in the NFS and carried out the procedures described under item 5 a) below;

-5. understanding of the processes underlying the preparation, collection and management of the significant qualitative and quantitative information included in the NFS.
+5. Understanding of the processes underlying the preparation, collection and management of the significant qualitative and quantitative information included in the NFS.